tomasbures93/ApplyLog/README.md

 ## 📅 Planned Features / Roadmap

 Here's what’s coming in future versions of Apply Log
-- 1.5	👤 User Accounts – Register and log in to your own account
-  - 💼 Save Favorites – Mark jobs as favorites to view later
-  - 📎 Document Storage – Upload and manage your CV and other documents ( maybe )
+- 1.7 🌍 Scrap GeoCharts from google and use Leaflet bibliothek
+- 1.8	📄 Job Detail View – See detailed job descriptions for results from the Jobsuche API , second API for more job listings
 - 1.9 💻 Responsive Design
-- 2.0	📄 Job Detail View – See detailed job descriptions for results from the Jobsuche API , second API for more job listings
+- 2.0	📎 Document Storage – Upload and manage your CV and other documents ( maybe )

 ## 🚀 Tech Stack